RightsandWrongsgit/12-factor-demo/README.md

 ## NGINX & nginx.conf ##

 NGINX is a web server.
 The best way to think of it is almost like a traffic cop combined with a traffic engineer.
 It is the flow control point between your browser (e.g.
 Safari, Chrome, FireFox, etc.) and your application; plus between your application the the resources it utilizes.
-For a 100 second long video overview, check this out https://www.youtube.com/watch?v=JKxlsvZXG7c
+For a 100 second long video overview of NGINX, check this out https://www.youtube.com/watch?v=JKxlsvZXG7c

 As a control point, NGNIX provides a map of the connection but it also gives you authority over the format of connections (e.g. http, https, tcp, etc.).
 Of equal importance is